Pulsational mode stability in complex EiBI-gravitating polarized astroclouds with (r, q)-distributed electrons: Results and discussions

 Figure \ref{fig:figure6} illustrates the EiBI gravity effect on the PMGC instability in the presence of polarization force and $(r,q)$-distributed electrons.
 For any self-gravitationally bounded astrophysical object of size $L$, the value of $\chi$ should be less than $GL^2$, $G$ being the universal gravitational constant \cite{avelino2012eddington}.
 For our system having modified critical Jeans length, $\lambda_J\sim 1.37\times10^8$ \unit{cm}, the constraint is found to be $\chi<1.33\times10^9$ \unit{g^{-1}.cm^5.s^{-2}}.
 The $\chi$-value is varied in the range from $-4 \times 10^6\ \unit{g^{-1}.cm^5.s^{-2}} \text{ to } 4\times 10^6$ \unit{g^{-1}.cm^5.s^{-2}}.
 It is noteworthy here that, $\chi=0$ serves as the Newtonian reference in the non-local gravity, which is in fact, a crucial feature for assessing the observed trends.
 All the other parameters are kept the same as mentioned at the beginning of this section, except $R=0.2$ and $A=1.4\ (r=0,q=5)$.

 It is clear from figure \ref{fig:figure6} that an elevation in the negative EiBI parameter $(\chi)$ results in the deceleration of the PMGC instability, thereby enhancing the stability of the system in comparison to those in the Newtonian scenarios.
 Conversely, an increase in the positive EiBI parameter $(\chi)$ drives the system towards a state of higher instability.
-Therefore, it can be deduced that the positive EiBI parameter functions as a destabilizing element, while the negative EiBI parameter acts as a stabilizing factor for the system being analyzed.
-Previous literature has also reported a similar impact of the EiBI gravity on the Jeans instability, aligning with the findings of this study \cite{yang2020jeans}.
+Therefore, it can be deduced that the positive EiBI parameter functions as a destabilizing factor, while the negative EiBI parameter acts as a stabilizing factor for the system being analyzed.
+Previous literature has also reported a similar impact of the EiBI gravity on the Jeans instability \cite{yang2020jeans}.

 Figure \ref{fig:figure7} depicts similar characteristics to those in figure \ref{fig:figure6}.
 In this representation, the spatial aspects of the PMGC instability are illustrated by jointly varying the Jeans-scaled radial distance $(\xi)$ and Jeans-scaled wavenumber $(K)$.
 Here, only two values of the EiBI parameter ($\chi=\pm\ 2\times10^6$ \unit{g^{-1}.cm^5.s^{-2}}) are examined alongside the Newtonian case $(\chi=0)$.
 All other pertinent physical parameters remain unchanged from those utilized in figure \ref{fig:figure6}.
 Similar to the findings in figure \ref{fig:figure6}, it is noted that a positive (negative) EiBI parameter $(\chi)$ acts as a destabilizing (stabilizing) factor in the presence of non-thermal $(r,q)$-distributed electrons and sheath-polarization of the Debye sheaths around the dust grains present in the DMC.
 Additionally, a color-spectral top-view projection of the same is shown in figure \ref{fig:figure8}.